 Although abuse of diuretics like hydrochlorothiazide is unusual, these drugs are sometimes abused alongside performance-enhancing substances to avoid detection in drug tests.
-This can be dangerous, because the side effects associated with a large dose of hydrochlorothiazide can be harmful and performance-enhancing drugs are typically very dangerous, too.
+This can be dangerous, because the side effects associated with a large hydrochlorothiazide dosage can be harmful and performance-enhancing drugs are typically very dangerous, too.

-There are some serious side effects, including allergic reactions, that may require emergency medical treatment.
+There are some serious HCTZ side effects, including allergic reactions, that may require emergency medical treatment.

 Very serious side effects include:

 Diuretic drugs like hydrochlorothiazide specifically increase how much urine the body produces to reduce edema or swelling.
 While this is not an effect that many people seek out as a high, there are some reports of substance abuse of this drug.

 Of 92,557 people who reported adverse side effects related to hydrochlorothiazide, 112 people reported that abuse or addiction to the substance was one of those effects.
 This was most often among people who had taken the drug for more than a decade, and could indicate either relapse behaviors from previous addictions or drug abuse alongside taking hydrochlorothiazide as prescribed.

 Unlike many prescription drugs, more women than men abused the substance, but this may be due to women’s physiology involving higher risk of water retention than men.
 Reportedly, 57.8% of the people who abused the drug were women, and 42.2% were men.
 About 29% were at least 60 years old, and about 28% were 40–49 years old.